oracle/olcut/README.md

-# The Oracle Labs (East) Configuration and Utilities Toolkit
+# The Oracle Labs Configuration and Utilities Toolkit

-The OLCUT provides a set of useful cross-project tools.
+The OLCUT is a group of utilities that facilitate making pluggable software components with standard and interoperable command line interfaces.
 It has its roots in the Sphinx 4 speech recognizer but has been significantly extended.
-Functionality is basically divided into four areas:

-* A Runtime Configuration & Options parsing system
-* A distributed version of the above, allowing components to be instantiated over RMI & Jini.
+These pieces can be used in concert or independently:

+* The Configuration System provides runtime configuration management (even over RMI) without recompiles
+* The Options Processor cleanly processes command-line arguments, including configuration changes
-* A modular Command Interpreter with history and tab completion
+* The Command Interpreter provides an Annotation-based interactive shell with tab completion
-* Odds & Ends of useful utilities
+* Additional Odds & Ends provide helpful utility classes

-Each component may be used independently of the others.

-# Configuration and Options
+This toolkit has been used for many projects over the years and has grown to suit the needs of a varied user-base.

+# Quick Start

+## Maven Coordinates
+Coming soon.

+## Configuration System

 The OLCUT [Configuration System](README-Configuration.md) uses runtime dependency-injection to instantiate configurable components on the fly based on